-Profiling Fund Board Board charged by the Executive Board with implementing the Profiling Fund committee member grants or attendance fee from the profiling fund, now known as the Profiling Fund Scheme the Act (see the Regulations on the Participation Councils and Degree PC's).
+Profiling Fund Board Board charged by the Executive Board with implementing the Profiling Fund committee member grants or attendance fee from the profiling fund, now known as the Profiling Fund Scheme for a particular study programme of an institute referred to in Section 10.3c of the Act (see the Regulations on the Participation Councils and Degree PC's).

-Profiling Fund Scheme Scheme for the granting of support to students in the form of graduate funding,
+Profiling Fund Scheme Scheme for the granting of support to students in the form of graduate funding, registers such as the CROHO and the BRIN.

-PC Opleidingscommissie (Programme Committee, PC), a committee established for a particular study programme of an institute referred to in Section 10.3c of
+PC Opleidingscommissie (Programme Committee, PC), a committee established